Nigeria ‘at war’ with Boko Haram

 Deadly attacks have been carried out on an almost daily basis by the Islamist group in recent weeks.
 Between 90 and 140 were confirmed dead in twin attacks in Borno state last weekend, while more than 400 have been killed in Borno, Adamawa and Yobe states within the past month.

 Palpable fear, anxiety and uncertainty have gripped many Christian communities in Adamawa state, following attacks on Feb.
 26 on the villages of Kirchinga, Michika and Shuwa, which left at least 14 dead.
-Heavily armed Boko Haram fighters travelled in vans through the Sambisa Forest near the Cameroon border and stormed the villages, firing indiscriminately before setting fire to homes, shops and other establishments, including three Catholic churches, local source say.
+Heavily armed an extremist group that is located primarily in Northern Nigeria fighters travelled in vans through the Sambisa Forest near the Cameroon border and stormed the villages, firing indiscriminately before setting fire to homes, shops and other establishments, including three Catholic churches, local source say.

 In Shuwa, a primary school was razed to the ground and a maternity health centre looted and set ablaze – along with Saint Joseph’s Minor Seminary and the home of a former Commissioner.
 In Michika, three banks were looted and ransacked, in addition to a police station, several shops and part of the Local Government Council Secretariat.

 “Christians in most rural communities where the attacks are rampant are living in a situation of despair as a result of the activities of the terror group,” Moses Yusuf, former secretary of the Adamawa state chapter of the Christian Association of Nigeria, told World Watch Monitor by phone.
 “These attacks are spreading everywhere in Adamawa state and people are helpless.
 We never know how far this thing will go, so Christians are living in fear of the unknown.
 Many churches, especially in villages that border Cameroon, have been burnt down, while many people have left those places.
 Christians are living in perpetual fear.”